-- Note: The Department may request specialist input/studies depending on the nature of the biodiversity occurring on the site and potential impact(s) of the proposed development.
+Note: The Department may request specialist input/studies depending on the nature of the biodiversity occurring on the site and potential impact(s) of the proposed development.
 To assist with the identification of the biodiversity occurring on site and the ecosystem status, consult http://bgis.sanbi.org or BGIShelp@sanbi.org.
 Information is also available on compact disc ("cd") from the Biodiversity-GIS Unit, Tel.: (021) 799 8698.
 This information may be updated from time to time and it is the applicant/ EAP's responsibility to ensure that the latest version is used.
-A map of the relevant biodiversity information (including an indication of the habitat conditions as per (b) below) must be provided as an overlay map on the property/site plan as Appendix D to this report. - (a) Highlight the applicable biodiversity planning categories of all areas on preferred and alternative sites and indicate the reason(s) provided in the biodiversity plan for the selection of the specific area as part of the specific category.
+A map of the relevant biodiversity information (including an indication of the habitat conditions as per (b) below) must be provided as an overlay map on the property/site plan as Appendix D to this report.

+(a) Highlight the applicable biodiversity planning categories of all areas on preferred and alternative sites and indicate the reason(s) provided in the biodiversity plan for the selection of the specific area as part of the specific category.
 Also describe the prevailing level of protection of the Critical Biodiversity Area ("CBA") and Ecological Support Area ("ESA") (how many hectares / what percentages are formally protected).

 Systematic Biodiversity Planning Category СВА ESA Other Natural Area ("ONA") No Natural Area Remaining ("NNR") If CBA or ESA, indicate the reason(s) for its selection in biodiversity plan and the conservation management objectives From the Biodiversity Overlay Maps from Cape Farm Mapper (Appendix D) and the Botanical Statement conducted by the Biodiversity Specialist (Appendix G1) the site falls within an Ecological Support Area Class 2 (ESA2) not a CBA.
 These areas are not essential for meeting biodiversity targets, but paly a role in supporting the functioning of CBAs, and are often vital for delivering ecosystems services.
-The objective is to restore and/ or manage to minimize impact on ecological processes and ecological infrastructure functioning, especially soil and water-related services and to allow for faunal movement.
-Describe the site's CBA/ESA quantitative values (hectares/percentage) in relation to the prevailing level of protection of CBA and ESA (how many hectares / what percentages are formally protected locally and in the province) The biodiversity specialist is of the opinion that in this case the ESA2 are delineations along the seasonal streams.
-Ideally, these areas should be restored to its natural state.
-However in this case, restoration will require intervention as there are no more natural vegetation left, not even riparian vegetation due to agricultura activities.
-As a potential off-set the re-establishment and protection (fencing them off) of a more natural riparian vegetation along these steams should be considered.
-But this will be difficult as the area ha been subject to intensive agriculture over a long period of time.
-Thus 0% ESA left.
+The objective is to restore and/or manage to minimize impact on ecological processes and ecological infrastructure functioning, especially soil and water-related services and to allow for faunal movement.
+Describe the site's CBA/ESA quantitative values (hectares/percentage) in relation to the prevailing level of protection of CBA and ESA (how many hectares / what percentages are formally protected locally and in the province) natural vegetation left, not even riparian vegetation due to agricu activities.
+As a potential off-set the re-establishment and prote level of alien invasive plants) Degraded (includes areas heavily invaded by alien plants) O% m2 Transformed (includes cultivation, dams, urban, plantation, roads, etc.) 100% m2 From site visits and specialist studies is it is clear that the site has already been completely transformed due to agricultural activities on site(wheat farming and dam construction).
+Restoration will require intervention as there are no more natural vegetation left, not even riparian vegetation due to agricultural activities.